sitedata/checklyhq.com/site/content/docs/integrations/splunk_on_call.md

    ![setup checkly splunk integration step 3](/docs/images/integrations/splunk/splunk_step3.png)

 4. Give the alert channel a name and **paste the URL** in the dedicated URL input field.
-You can now also tweak the exactly which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.
+You can now also tweak which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.

    ![setup checkly splunk integration step 4](/docs/images/integrations/splunk/splunk_step4.png)